 • In Jn.
 21:24, it’s almost as if he’s saying “hey guys, it’s really me!”

 • The other gospels (Synoptics) refer to him by name 20x and these instances correlate to places in John where he refers to himself anonymously.

 - The Synoptic Gospels of Matthew, Mark & Luke (“synoptic”, literally “seeing together”) were written 55-60AD, earlier than John, much closer to Jesus’ time on earth.

 - John wrote his Gospel 85-90AD so likely he assumes readers already have some knowledge about Jesus’ life.

-- About 90% of his material is unique from the Synoptics.
+- About 90% of John’s material is unique from the Synoptics.
 John provides much supplemental material that helps explain things in the Synoptics, or not mentioned by them.
 For example, John has none of the parables, and none of the events casting out demons or healing lepers which are covered in the Synoptics.

 - Examples of unique material only John covers: